 Vaccination against varicella is part of the routine vaccination schedule recommended for children.
 The vaccine is given as an injection under the skin.
 Two doses are given: at age 12 to 15 months and at age 4 to 6 years.
-It is also recommended for all adolescents and adults who have not had the vaccine or the disease.
-It is given to them in two doses 4 to 12 weeks apart.
+It is also recommended for all adolescents and adults who have not had chickenpox or the vaccine.
+It is given to them in two doses 4 to 8 weeks apart.

 Because the vaccine contains live virus, it is not given to pregnant women, people with a weakened immune system, or people with cancer of the bone marrow or lymphatic system.

 The varicella vaccine is very safe, and common side effects are mild.
 They include pain, swelling, and redness at the injection site and fever and temporary joint pain and stiffness.

 Very occasionally, a chickenpox-like rash develops.
 People who develop this rash after the vaccine should diligently avoid contact with people who have a weakened immune system until after the rash resolves.

 Taking aspirin and related drugs (salicylates) after vaccination can cause a rare but serious disorder called Reye syndrome in children under 16 years old.
 Thus, such children should not be given these drugs for 6 weeks after vaccination.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Drugs Mentioned In This Article